Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The initial misfortunes return twice (from bars 58 and 89) but then, so does the hand of God.
 The final statement of the opening 'trials and chains' idea is very short, suggesting that they may have been overcome.
 And it is significant that the movement ends by reiterating both the helping hand of God and the flickering light of hope (bars 93-end).

-On first hearing this all may seem a little confusing.
-But having grasped the contrasting themes of assailment and succor, listeners should be able to navigate their way without difficulty.
+On first hearing, this all may seem a little confusing.
+But having observed and grasped the musical representations of the contrasting themes of assailment, succour and empathetic light, listeners should be able to navigate their way without difficulty.

 Soprano recitative and closing chorale..